 - Walnuts – a rich source of omega-3 fats, which helps lock-in moisture and nutrients in the skin, helping to put the shine in your hair and aid in making skin smooth and soft.

 - Almonds – the monounsaturated fats within almonds help retain moisture within the skin, softening and protecting it.
 Almonds are a good source of vitamin E, copper, magnesium which are essential to skin oxygenation and function.
 Vitamin E works to protect the skin from the damaging effects of ultraviolet rays, whilst also nourishing the skin from within to prevent dryness.

-- Pumpkin seeds - packed with zinc, which is an important beauty mineral.
-It helps protect skin from free-radical damage, sun exposure and infection.
-Zinc assists in cell renewal, helping to heal and rejuvenate cuts and wounds, controls acne flare-ups and gives your skin a glow!
+- Pumpkin seeds – packed with zinc, which is an important beauty mineral.
+It helps protect skin from free-radical damage, sun exposure, and infection.
+Zinc assists in cell renewal, helping to heal and rejuvenate cuts and wounds, control acne flare-ups and gives your skin a glow!

 - Red capsicum – high antioxidant levels, red capsicums help to keep your skin healthy and supple.
 They are a wonderful source of both vitamin C and the mineral silicon, assisting the strengthening and regeneration of collagen, the main structural protein in connective tissue.
 Healthy collagen production keeps the skin firm and reduces oxidative damage.

 - Sweet potato – contain beta-carotene, a powerful antioxidant that helps slow down the aging process.

 - Fermented vegetables – loaded with probiotics and enzymes, fermented vegetables work on ensuring the gut is a friendly environment for good bacteria to thrive!
 This helps with digestion and the absorption of all these skin-loving nutrients.